calmm-js/documentation/introduction-to-calmm.md

 those libraries can be used to write concise, reactive UI code.

-**NOTE:** At the moment there is no fast paced tutorial walkthrough on how to write UI code with Calm^2, but such a [tutorial](tutorial-composing-components-with-calmm.md) is planned.
+**NOTE:** At the moment there is no fast paced tutorial walkthrough on how to write UI code with Calmm, but such a [tutorial](tutorial-composing-components-with-calmm.md) is planned.
 In the meanwhile, you might find the code snippets in these [slides](http://calmm-js.github.io/documentation/training/) useful and you can